-As a part of the 2021 digital transformation initiative, CMSS created the Registry Science and Research Initiative.
-The goals of this initiative are to advance CMSS member knowledge and expertise in clinical registries and research through shared learning, specifically via webinars on emerging topics of relevance to specialty societies.
+As part of CMSS’ Digital Transformation strategic priority, the goals of the Registry Science and Research Initiative are to advance CMSS member knowledge and expertise in clinical registries and research through shared learning and collaboration with stakeholders in the broader clinical and research environment.

-CMSS formed an advisory committee who will advise on potential topics of interest to specialty societies in clinical registries and research with the goals of
+An Advisory Committee comprised of specialty society staff, society volunteer leadership, and federal agency representatives will advise on and seek to address key topics of interest to specialty societies in clinical registries and research with the goals of:

 - advancing CMSS member knowledge and expertise,